EmergingMarketWatch

 • Rationale: Rupiah's stability is the main determinant of monetary policy now that inflation is within the target band

 The rupiah's stability is the main factor behind MPC decisions at present, with inflation being a secondary concern as it remains within the new target band of 2.5+/-1% (or 0.5pp lower than in 2023).
-On the positive side, the rupiah gained some ground against the USD in August and early September, but it has since resumed its downward trend due to the rising tension in the Middle East.
-Furher escalation could lead to pressure on EM currencies and hence force BI to delay the rate cut to December, in our view.
+On the positive side, the rupiah gained some ground against the USD in August and early September, but it has since resumed its downward trend due to the rising tension in the Middle East and Trump's win at the US presidential election.
+The latter has led to the strengthening of the dollar and shifting market expectations towards more gradual easing by the Fed.

 GDP growth

-GDP growth slowed to 5.05% y/y in Q2 from 5.11% y/y in Q1 2024, mainly on the back of government spending, which has slowed following the pre-election spending spree in Q1.
-The central bank projects GDP growth at 4.7-5.5% in 2024, up from 4.5-5.3% in 2023.
+GDP growth slowed to 4.95% y/y in Q3, down 5.05% y/y in Q2, which marked the second slowdown in a row.
+Still, the central bank projects GDP growth at 4.7-5.5% in 2024, up from 4.5-5.3% in 2023.
 The stronger growth will be driven mainly by domestic demand, with both private consumption and investment set to gain some pace.
 Overall, domestic demand is by far the main economic growth driver, with consumption in particular contributing to the solid GDP expansion.
 Looking forward, BI expects GDP growth to accelerate in 2025, though it has not provided a numerical forecast at this point.

 So far, there seems to be little impact on GDP growth from monetary tightening as it is close to the 5% long-term average growth rate.
 Most IFIs and rating agencies also expect GDP growth of about 5.0% in the medium term.
 The WB expects expansion by 5.1% in each of 2025 in 2026.
 Fitch predicts growth of 5.2% next year and 5.1% in 2026.
 S&P's growth projections are 5.0% for 2025 and 4.9% for 2026.